Why movement is so important for back pain

 • Getting up and walking around while you're talking on your phone.

-Patient education classes provide you with facts and techniques to help prevent or relieve back pain.
-There is usually both a theoretical and practical part.
-The classes typically include modules on the anatomy of the spine and the back, advice on postures and movements that don't put harmful strain on the back, and back-strengthening exercises.
-These courses are often offered at gyms and physiotherapy practices.
+Patient education classes for people with back pain (known as "Rückenschule" in Germany) provide you with facts and techniques to help prevent or relieve the pain.
+They usually have both a theoretical and practical part.
+The classes typically include modules on the anatomy of the spine and the back, advice on how to move in ways that don't put harmful strain on your back, and back-strengthening exercises.
+Like other exercise classes, these back-focused ones are offered by German public health insurers as prevention classes (Präventionskurs).

 Steffens D, Maher CG, Pereira LS et al. Prevention of Low Back Pain: A Systematic Review and Meta-analysis.
 JAMA Intern Med 2016; 176(2): 199-208.